PART ONE - GETTING THE CARD

 A state application form listing the name and address of the patient, anyone that the patient names as a caregiver, and the person that the patient has designated as their grower.
 (This may be the patient him/herself, or someone else.)
 You must also list the physical address of the site where your Medical Marijuana will be grown.

 A signed and dated “Attending Physician's Statement” which will be completed by the clinic doctor.
 Once the doctor has signed the recommendation, the patient has 90 days to mail the forms before the doctor's signature expires and the patient must go through the entire process again.

 (You do not have to print out these forms, as we will have them ready for you on the day of your appointment.
 The links are provided so that you can see what each form looks like, and what information you will need to provide in order to complete the form properly.)

 Copies of the photo ID's of everyone listed on the state application.
 These must be government issued ID's – a state ID card, driver's license, or military ID card.
 The state does change its requirements for permissible ID from time to time, so other forms of ID might be acceptable at the time you apply.
 Clinic staff will be able to provide you with current information.

 Payment to the state of Oregon for one year's participation in the Oregon Medical Marijuana program.

-This fee is $200.00 a year, unless you are receiving food stamps, Oregon Health Plan benefits, or SSI.
-(Supplemental Security Income).
+This fee is $200.00 a year, unless you are receiving food stamps, Oregon Health Plan benefits, SSI (Supplemental Security Income), or are receiving VA disability benefits.
+The discount for disabled veterans is given for the following two scenarios only: You are receiving 100% service connected disability, or you are receiving a needs based pension for a non-service connected disability.
 You must send along an award letter or a copy of your enrollment card as proof that you are currently enrolled in one of these programs in order to qualify for the lower yearly fee.
 Please note, SSD (Social Security Disability) is NOT sufficient to get the lower fee.